SubCoderHUN/CRTBender/README.md

 # CRTBender

 Software geometry correction for CRT monitors on Windows.
-The program pre-distorts the desktop image so that after the monitor's own distortion, it becomes straight—without physical adjustments, service menus, or a soldering iron.
+The program pre-distorts the desktop image so that after the monitor's own distortion, it becomes straight-without physical adjustments, service menus, or a soldering iron.

-The correction applies to the **entire screen**: a 15×15 grid (adjustable, 3×3 … 21×21) lies over the whole image, and by moving any of its points up/down (or left/right as needed), you shape the geometry—corners, edges, center, anywhere.
+The correction applies to the **entire screen**: a 15×15 grid (adjustable, 3×3 … 21×21) lies over the whole image, and by moving any of its points up/down (or left/right as needed), you shape the geometry-corners, edges, center, anywhere.

 ---